Cistercians: Decline and attempted reforms

 In Germany the Cistercians were instrumental in the spread of Christianity east of the Elbe.
 They developed grants of territories of 180,000 acres where they would drain land, build monasteries and plan villages.
 Many towns near Berlin owe their origins to this order, including Heiligengrabe and Chorin; its Chorin Abbey was the first brick-built monastery in the area.
 By this time, however, "the Cistercian order as a whole had experienced a gradual decline and its central organisation was noticeably weakened."

-In 1335, the French cardinal Jacques Fournier, a former Cistercian monk and the son of a miller, was elected and consecrated Pope Benedict XII.
-The maxim attributed to him, "the pope must be like Melchizedech who had no father, no mother, nor even a family tree", is revealing of his character.
-Benedict was shy of personal power and was devoted exclusively to restoring the authority of the Church.
-As a Cistercian, he had a notable theological background and, unlike his predecessor John XXII, he was a stranger to nepotism and scrupulous with his appointments.
-He promulgated a series of regulations to restore the primitive spirit of the Cistercian Order.